TPGEngine/tpg/src/src/cli/README.md

 #### Options:
 - --seed (int): Random seed for the replay (default: 42).
 - --seed-aux (int): An auxiliary seed (default: 42) used in the replay; its exact role is determined by the underlying experiment logic.

+## Troubleshooting
+If attempting to execute a tpg command leads you to an error such as: `Command 'tpg' not found`.
+Ensure your PATH environment variables are up to date.
+You can do this by running `pipx ensurepath` and restarting your terminal.